AscendNTNU/ros-workshop/README.md

 > Note: We have to have `.msg` after `from geometry_msgs`

 Next we need to set up a callback function.
 This function will be executed whenever there is a new message on the topic.
 The following function is an empty callback function which you can modify inside the perception node.
-Note that the callback uses the type information we found earlier, and this ensures that only messages of that type will be recieved.
+Note that the callback uses the type information we found earlier, and this ensures that only messages of that type will be received.
 ```python
 boxes_message = PoseArray()
 def callback(message):